SyneRBI/SIRF-SuperBuild/README.txt

   - wget http://launchpadlibrarian.net/199480915/libvpx1_1.3.0-3ubuntu1_amd64.deb
   - sudo dpkg -i libvpx1*.deb

-3. Download Lubuntu_all_preinstalled.ova from UCL Dropbox (instructions for downloading will be sent by e-mail).
+3. Download Lubuntu_CCPPETMR_VM.ova from UCL Dropbox (instructions for downloading will be sent by e-mail).
 Warning: this file is ~1.8GB.
 (You can of course download to a USB stick to save space on your laptop).